theCuriousObserver/CS-GO-Hack/README.md

 7. Cham - https://www.youtube.com/watch?v=vFHzoIlW7Zs

 The main.cpp file is different for all hacks which are provided in the github link - https://github.com/theCuriousObserver/CS-GO-Hack.git.
-For all hacks we follow the following steps:-
+For all hacks except radar we follow the following steps:-

 1. Create an empty project in Visual Studio.
 2. Change the solution configuration from Debug to Release.
 Also change the Solution Platform from x64 to x86.